 As consumers continue to migrate toward purchasing more merchandise and services online, Staples is also closing retail stores in North America.
 The chain closed more than 200 stores in North America in 2015 and plans to close another 50 store in 2016; the chain also laid off more than 1,000 employees between November 2015 and January 2016 .
 To help drive traffic to its retail stores, Staples has added an in-store pickup option for purchases made online.
 Shoppers can also use an iPad app or new in-store touch screen kiosks to make purchases.

 To counter the effects of its shrinking office supplies business, Staples has expanded the number of its stores that sell tablets and mobile devices.
 It's also inking partnerships to expand its merchandise mix.
 In mid-2014, for example, Staples began offering workplace furnishings from Steelcase on Staples.com and in certain US Staples stores.
 The company's future plans include an expansion of more service offerings, such as copy and print and technology services.

 Mergers and Acquisitions

 Staples two main competitors in the US, Office Depot and OfficeMax, merged in late 2013 to create a combined company with about $17 billion in annual sales, an amount that while impressive is still substantially below the $24 billion and change Staples rang up in fiscal 2013.
 Together, they hoped to create a more formidable rival to Staples, but in early 2015 Staples agreed to acquire the combined entity in a deal worth more than $6 billion.
-The deal is expected to close by the end of 2015 but was delayed and ultimately called off in 2016 after the Federal Trade Commission sued to block the merger.
+The deal was expected to close by the end of 2015 but was delayed and ultimately called off in 2016 after the Federal Trade Commission sued to block the merger.
 The FTC contends that, if allowed, the merger would leave US consumers with only one major office supply retail chain, which could drive prices higher across the office supply marketplace.